 If all of the identified ACM was removed, then Alternative 2 would be most effective in removing the risk to human health posed by the ACM.
-In addition, full abatement would allow for the demolishing of the K Barracks building without restrictions concerning disturbance of ACM.
+In addition, full abatement would allow for renovation or demolition without restrictions concerning disturbance of ACM.